CJ1608/hangman/README.md

   This is a project to create a simple Hangman game based on guidance from AiCore and following the hangman_Template.py file in this project.

-  The project was to test the students ability to write clean Python code according to coding principles like DRY and to test their understanding of OOP amd other topics covered.
+  The project was to test the students ability to write clean Python code according to coding principles like DRY and to test their understanding of OOP and other topics covered.

  ## Table of Contents